-The best example of a “transposition pedal” is the DigiTech Drop (link to check the price on Amazon).
+The best example of a “transposition pedal” is the DigiTech Drop.

 This polyphonic “pitch-shifter” tracks incredibly well and offers 9 different options for drop-tuning the guitar with 1-7 semitones down; full octave down, and a full octave + direct/dry signal settings.